Table of Contents

 Click the button in the top right corner of the container setup to go to the alarm setup view.

-When the "Send Email" checkbox is active, all selected Contact Groups will get emails when their owners containers go above their respected limit.
+When the "Send Email" checkbox is active, all selected Contact Groups will get emails when their owners' containers exceed their respected limit.